JoergHolz/LocalAdmin/README.md

 ```
 $config["project_group"][0] = [
-        "directory" => "/absolute/path/to/webroot/mobile-apps/",
+        "directory" => "/absolute/path/to/web_root/mobile-apps/",
         "matching_path" => "/",
         ...

 $config["project_group"][1] = [
-        "directory" => "/absolute/path/to/webroot/miller-company/",
+        "directory" => "/absolute/path/to/web_root/miller-company/",
         "matching_path" => "/htdocs/",
         ...

 $config["project_group"][2] = [
-        "directory" => "/absolute/path/to/webroot/",
+        "directory" => "/absolute/path/to/web_root/",
         "matching_path" => "/htdocs/",
         ...
 ```

-The first setting lists every folder in mobile-apps because of the simple slash.
+The first setting lists every folder in mobile-apps because of the single slash.

 The second setting lists the folders backend, frontend and shop **but not** the documents folder, because it has no htdocs inside.